Get the FREE one-click dictionary software for Windows

 Derived forms: directed, directing, directs

-Type of: apprise, care, command, control, create, deal, designate, destine, displace, do, enjoin, execute, handle, instruct, intend, label, make, manage, move, order, perform, plan, position, say, specify, tell
+Type of: act, apprise, care, command, control, create, deal, designate, destine, displace, do, enjoin, execute, handle, instruct, intend, label, make, manage, move, order, perform, plan, position, say, specify, tell

-Antonym: alternating, indirect, inverse, retrograde
+Antonym: alternating, collateral, indirect, inverse, retrograde